chrismile/sgl/README.md

 ## sgl - Simple Graphics Library (using OpenGL and SDL)

-sgl is a collection of utility functions for developing OpenGL graphics applications for Linux & Windows with C++.
+sgl is a collection of utility functions for developing OpenGL and Vulkan graphics applications for Linux & Windows with C++.

 ## Usage